Feds Bust CEO Allegedly Selling Custom BlackBerry Phones To Sinaloa Drug Cartel - Slashdot

 Phantom then installs Pretty Good Privacy (PGP) software to send encrypted messages, and routes these messages through overseas servers, the complaint alleges.

-If you want to stop drug trafficking and end cartels, you can stop trying to outlaw trapdoor math functions and start overhauling the century old
+If you want to stop drug trafficking and end cartels, you can stop trying to outlaw trapdoor math functions and start overhauling the century old criminal code that made a drug safer than aspirin a capital offense.

 Do you hate OCD people?
 (Score:2)